 Refer to Iowa Administrative Code 11 IAC 103 for State Employee Driving Guidelines.

-In the event of an accident or incident resulting in vehicle damage, drivers must follow the instructions provided on the insurance card and Vehicle Accident Reporting Procedures packet in the vehicle’s glove box after notifying the DAS Fleet Services Risk manager (immediately or within 24 hours following an incident).
+In the event of an accident or incident resulting in vehicle damage, drivers must follow the instructions provided on the insurance card and SERMA.
+Vehicles should carry an Information Exchange Sheet in the glove box packet.